+Note: Timo Warns [Airbus] Proposes removing this section and moving relevant materials to remaining sections.

 It is up to each airline to determine which service providers they wish to allow their aircraft to connect with if any.
 This is bounded by the trust relationships between service providers.
 If a set of trusted service providers are desired, the aircraft avionics should be loaded with server certificates for each trusted service provider.
 The aircraft will then be able to authenticate the IPS Peer entity and the IPS Peer entity will be able to authenticate the aircraft.

-By way of example if ADCC and SITA enter into a trusted relationship: Aircraft that have ADCC as their primary service provider will have the option to roam onto the SITA network, if the aircraft is equipped with SITA’s gateway server certificate.
-Without this trusted relationship then aircraft will not be able to roam onto the other’s network even if the avionics contained the SITA certificate.
-In this case the SITA IPS Gateway would reject aircraft presenting a certificate signed by ADCC.
+By way of example if provider A and provider B enter into a trusted relationship: Aircraft that has provider A as their primary service provider will have the option to roam onto provider B’s network, if the aircraft is equipped with provider B’s gateway server certificate.
+Without this trusted relationship then aircraft will not be able to roam onto the other’s network even if the avionics contained the Provider B certificate.
+In this case the Provider B IPS Gateway would reject aircraft presenting a certificate signed by Provider A.

-Avionics should disable IPS if they do not at a minimum have an Aircraft Public Certificate, Aircraft Private Key, Primary Service Provider’s Public Server Certificate and a Primary Service Provider’s CA Certificate(s).
+Avionics should disable IPS if they do not at a minimum have a CA signed Aircraft Public Certificate, Aircraft Private Key, Primary Service Provider’s Public Server Certificate and a Primary Service Provider’s CA Certificate(s).
 Having a Onetime Use key and certificate is highly encouraged to recover aircraft whose keys expired while out of the primary service provider’s area.

 Assuming the aircraft is roaming onto another service provider’s network area.
 The following truth table depicts whether the aircraft will accept or reject the Trusted Companion service provider’s server key.